wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

     `origin/a/wis2/zmb/zambia_met_service/data/core/weather/surface-based-observations/synop`

-    You can view the content of the WIS2-message in the "Value"-section on the right hand side.
+    You can view the content of the WIS2 message in the "Value" section on the right hand side.

-    What is the timestamp in UTC for when this data was published ?
+    What is the timestamp in UTC for when this data was published?

     What is the URL from which we can download the data in BUFR format?